PlasmaHH/vdb/README.md

 colouors the pointer according to where they point to (see the legend of the command).
 It tries to detect when a pointer value is invalid, but contains an ascii string instead (hints to it being read from re-used memory).
 It has the following variants (and defaults to what is configured in `vdb-register-default`, which itself defaults to `/e`):

+#### `reg/<showspec>`
+When the parameter isn't one of the special variants below, it will be interpreted as a showspec.
+Lower case letters denote the standard (usually smaller) version, whereas uppercase letters denote the expanded version with more details.
+Sometimes there is no difference, but to always provide an uppercase version we accept that too, and maybe in the future we might add information at that point. `.` is always ignored, in which way you can work around ambiguities with the below shortcuts.

+* `iI` show all the integer and general purpose registers, just like `info reg` does.
+* `vV` show all the vector registers and try to make sense of them, tries to take the biggest version of registers that are overlayed.
+The mxcsr flags are shown too.
+* `fF` show all the float registers and flags.
+* `xX` shows the integer register [e]flags
+* `pP` Shows the prefix/segment registers.
+* `mM` shows the SSE MXCSR register.

 #### `reg/s` (short)
+Same as `reg/ipx`.

 ![](img/reg.s.png)
 #### `reg/e` (expanded)
+Same as `reg/Ipx`.

 ![](img/reg.e.png)
 #### `reg/a` (all)
+Same as `reg/ixfv`.

 ![](img/reg.a.png)
 #### `reg/f` (full)
+Same as `reg/IxFV`.
 (not yet implemented)

 ## hexdump